axismaps/axis-jekyll/_projects/hpi.md

 nav: Portfolio
 features:
 - Smart search box searches across all geographies and addresses
-- \gif\ Transition between globe and map to examine single voyages
+- \gif\ Pool geographic units to see combined data
 - Upload and style shapefile data
 ---